neurodata/m2g/README.md

     pip install ndmg

-The only known packages which require a specific version are `dipy` and `networkx`, due to backwards-compatability breaking changes.
+The only known package which requires a specific version is `dipy` (0.16.0), due to backwards-compatability breaking changes.

 Finally, you can install **ndmg** either from `pip` or Github as shown below.
 Installation shouldn't take more than a few minutes, but depends on your internet connection.